UPS-API/UPS-SDKs/README.md

 Before you can use the SDK to create an access token, ensure you have:
 - A UPS developer account.
 [Get one now!](https://developer.ups.com/)
 - A valid Client ID and Client Secret.
+- GitHub Packages as a package source for Nuget Package Manager. *This package is **not** available at nuget.org
 ***

 # OAuth Using Client Credentials